pascalharp/psp-notes/src/qemu.md

  The final built of `qemu-system-arm` will be located inside the build directory.

 ## Run the emulation
+TODO: update command and add section for trace options

 Run the emulation (assuming you are inside the build directory) with:
 ```bash
 $HOME/git/github.com/qemu/build/arm-softmmu/qemu-system-arm \